bhuviq/fintrack/README.md

 ## Installation and Setup

-To run FireFinTrack locally, follow these steps:
+To run FinTrack locally, follow these steps:

 1.  **Clone the repository:**